nilajcoder/NodeJs/Work/exam/ExpressMongodb/README.md

 7. Display "Connected to MongoDB" in the console once the database connection is successful.

 8. Create an Express API  with a single route that returns the current server time in JSON format

+9. Write code for a Node.js script* that reads the contents of a file and prints it on the console